 Cooking with Garam Masala

-In my recipes, I many times add Garam Masala along with the other spices.
-This is to make the recipe easier and not having to spread out adding spices.
-That said, as I toast the spices to make Garam Masala, it is perfectly a great addition after cooking a curry!
+In my recipes, I often add Garam Masala along with other spices.
+This is to make the recipe easier and not have to spread out adding spices.
+That said, as I toast the spices to make Garam Masala, it is a great addition after cooking a curry.
+The flavor of the warm spices is more pronounced when added at the end.

-Other ground spices I like to make at home are, roasted cumin powder and coriander powder.
-They is some of the most used at our house and the flavors from freshly ground spices are amazing!
+Other ground spices I like making at home are roasted cumin powder and coriander powder.
+They are some of the most used at our house, and the flavors from freshly ground spices are amazing!

-If you are curious about curry leaves, a popular aromatic used in indian cooking, check out my post about how to buy, use, and store curry leaves.
+If you are curious about other ingredients used in Indian cooking, check out my post about curry leaves and green chili peppers.

-Here are some recipes where I use this garam masala:
+Here are some recipes where I use this garam masala.
+You can find many more recipes using garam masala here:

 Ingredients